drfleming0227/Redfish-Tools/doc-generator/README-doc-generator-v3-changes.md

 ### New boilerplate intro file

 The new boilerplate intro file is a Markdown or HTML file that contains the content to place in the output before the generated documentation.
-Can include an <code>[add_toc]</code> directive that specifies location for the table of contents.
+This file can include an <code>[add_toc]</code> directive that specifies location for the table of contents.

 For an example boilerplate intro file, see <a href="sample_inputs/standard_html/intro.md"><code>intro.md</code></a>.